gopalepic/Java-/OOPs/Readme.md

 ---

-This README provides a comprehensive overview of OOP in Java for engineering students.
-Practice by writing your own classes and experimenting with these concepts!
+This README is a complete guide for students starting OOP in Java.
+Practice by writing your own classes, experimenting with inheritance, encapsulation, polymorphism, and abstraction!